AdaGold/viewing-party/README.md

     - The value of `"friends"` is a list
     - Each item in `"friends"` is a dictionary.
 This dictionary has a key `"watched"`, which has a list of movie dictionaries.
     - Each movie dictionary has a `"title"`.
 - Consider the movies that the user has watched, and consider the movies that their friends have watched.
-Determine which movies the user's friends have watched, but the user has not watched.
+Determine which movies at least one of the user's friends have watched, but the user has not watched.
 - Return a list of dictionaries, that represents a list of movies

 ### Wave 4